Introduction

 When they had gathered together they asked him, “Lord, are you at this time going to restore the kingdom to Israel?”

-The apostles seem to expect a political or national restoration, a misunderstanding that presents an opportunity for the risen Jesus to instruct them one final time.
+Their misunderstanding presents an opportunity for the risen Jesus to instruct them one last time.

 He answered them, “It is not for you to know the times or seasons that the Father has established by his own authority.